SA-BIO/uniform-one-way-Garbled-Circuits/README.md

 The code should work on any OS using any compiler.
 The source files are located in the OneWayGC_OTgen folder.
 For adequate performance use the O2 flag when compiling.
 Some additional flags may be necessary to enable use of SIMD instructions.

 ## Executable
-An existing executable is avaialable in "x64/Release/" but for best results we sujest compiling the project on your own for your specific architecture.
+An existing executable is avaialable in "x64/Release/" but for best results we suggest compiling the project on your own for your specific architecture.